 - Have 175 days of 6 hour instruction each year,

-- Include reading, writing, spelling, grammar, history, mathematics, and civics in your curriculum,
+- Include reading, writing, spelling, grammar, history, mathematics, science, and civics in your curriculum,

 - Notify the superintendent of your local school board of your child's enrollment in homeschool via a Letter of Intent, and